Erkaman/erkaman.github.io/src/cuda_rle.md

 calculated `3`.

-But, if we could now obtain an array that stores the indexes of the beginnings of the every runs, we would be very happy again.
-Because we could then calculate the run-lengths by subtracting the current element and the previous element from each other.
+But, if we could now obtain an array that stores the indexes of the beginnings of every run, we would be very happy again.
+Because we could then calculate the run-lengths by subtracting the current element and the previous element from each other in that array.
 And constructing such an array is not very difficult.
 A kernel that implements this is given below